att-circ-contrl/TriadDrive/README.md

 signal cables or probe-specific adapter boards (such as the DBC ZIF-clip boards).

+* `aux-cabling` -- This folder contains documentation and models for cables and connectors that the Triad drives and probes interface with.

 * `aux-clips` -- This folder contains CAD models of clips used to hold probes and guide tubes.
 Some are compatible with Kevin-style clip mounts, while others are intended for different mounting methods.